awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/cp-create-project.md

 1. Choose **Create project** to create your project\.
 The project page is shown\.
 A success message should be shown at the top of the page\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/rekognition/latest/customlabels-dg/images/create-project.png)

-## Creating an Amazon Rekognition Custom Labels Project \(SDK\)<a name="cp-sdk"></a>
+## Creating an Amazon Rekognition Custom Labels project \(SDK\)<a name="cp-sdk"></a>

 You create an Amazon Rekognition Custom Labels project by calling [CreateProject](https://docs.aws.amazon.com/rekognition/latest/dg/API_CreateProject)\.
 The response is an Amazon Resource Name \(ARN\) as an identifier for the project\.
 After you create a project, you create datasets for training and testing a model\.
-For more information, see [Creating an Amazon Rekognition Custom Labels Dataset](cd-create-dataset.md)\.
+For more information, see [Creating an Amazon Rekognition Custom Labels dataset](cd-create-dataset.md)\.

 **To create a project \(SDK\)**

 1. If you haven't already:

    1. Create or update an IAM user with `AmazonRekognitionFullAccess` permissions\.
-For more information, see [Step 2: Create an IAM Administrator User and Group](su-account-user.md)\.
+For more information, see [Step 2: Create an IAM administrator user and group](su-account-user.md)\.

    1. Install and configure the AWS CLI and the AWS SDKs\.
-For more information, see [Step 2: Set Up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.
+For more information, see [Step 3: Set Up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.

 1. Use the following code to create a project\.